Physician burnout and illness

 • A roughly two-fold increase in the rate of new employment disability was found in individuals with ERI among over 40,000 workers followed for 3 years.

-Hypothalamic-pituitary axis dysregulation may be the mechanism by which job stress causes physician burnout and illness.
+Hypothalamic-pituitary axis dysregulation may be the mechanism by which job stress causes [physician] burnout — and illness.
+And our hearts seem to be at risk.

 Effort-reward imbalance and cardiac health